SNagaRakesh/Portfolio/README.md

 #This is my Portfolio project

-Created using basic Front End Technology like Html, Css, JS.
+Created using basic Front End Technology like HTML, CSS, JS.